seoi99/foodie/README.md

 ### Search
 * User can search restaurant by name / category

 ![alt text](https://github.com/seoi99/foodie/blob/master/app/assets/images/name.png)

 ### Google Map API
 * User will be enable see marker on the map, and once user click's on marker it will navigate direction.
+* create marker based on business lat, lng information from props that can be retrieved from business details component
+* once it has been received, place marker on current map

 ![alt text](https://github.com/seoi99/foodie/blob/master/app/assets/images/map.png)

-* create marker based on business lat, lng information from props that can be received from business index component
-* once it has been received, place its data into new google map API function Marker into current map

 ``` javascript
 createMarkerFromBusiness(business) {